It used to be that the number of options you had for your cruise was fairly limited. These days it’s the exact opposite.

 Shorter Cruises Often Have a Younger Crowd

 It’s similar with shorter cruises.
-Because they often cost less and mean taking less time off, you will many times find these trips appeal to a younger crowd who have less money to spend on a vacation.
+Because they often cost less and mean taking less time off, you will often find these trips appeal to a younger crowd who have less money to spend on a vacation.

 Which Length Cruise Is Best?